phpb-com/short-duid-js/README.md

 - Allows to set custom epoch, prolong unique ID generation and shorten the ID
 - Simple to use

-### Notes
-This module is roughly 5 times slower compared to its native implementation [https://gotfix.com/pixnr/short-duid](https://gotfix.com/pixnr/short-duid) but does not require any compilation, including dependencies.
-If speed is what you need, please use [short-duid](https://gotfix.com/pixnr/short-duid).
-Except few convenience methods, they are both API compatible and can act as a drop-in replacement for each other.

 ### Installation
 `npm install short-duid-js --save`